Signs of Carpet Beetles and How to get Rid of Them

 Common carpet beetles which are usually found in homes are varied carpet beetle and black carpet beetle.
-Carpet beetle larvae cause damage to rugs, carpets and fabrics that are made from natural animal fibres.
+Carpet beetle larvae cause damage to rugs, carpets and fabrics that are made from natural animal fibers.
 Carpet beetles larvae look different for each species.
-Adult carpet beetles are usually seen in summers and they do not bite.
+Adult carpet beetles are usually seen in summer and they do not bite.
 They feed on pollen and are usually harmless.

 What do carpet beetles look like

 Features: These pests are oval-shaped and have a black, white, and yellow pattern color.
 They are usually 2.5 cm in length.
 Carpet beetle larvae are light brown to black in color and covered in dense, barbed hair.

 Carpet beetle eggs measure 1/4 to 1/2 in length and have an oval shape.
 The eggs are very small and are white or cream in color.
 Adult carpet beetles lay eggs and fly through open doors and windows.
 Female beetles lay eggs on furniture, clothing, or rugs.

 There are different types of carpet beetles like